 A literal interpretation of Section 142-699(c) of the Code would require a single 450 feet open court area on the Property.
 This would deprive the Applicant of a viable development to service the community with Class A office and neighborhood-serving retail and all required parking and loading on site.
-In the alternative, the Applicant proposes to provide an open plaza, that is open to the sky, and 2,200 square foot breezeway on the ground level.
+In the alternative, the Applicant proposes to provide a 482 square foot open plaza in front of the Historic Building that is open to the sky, and 2,330 square foot breezeway on the ground level.
 Further, the design separates the office building from the Historic Building by an internal driveway that espouses the historic development pattern of the area and therefore satisfies the intent of the Code requirement while allowing for viable development that will benefit the surrounding area.